Helmy-Lab/PathwayDenester/README.md

 Reqquires python to run, can be run using command line arguments:
 ```
-usage: public_pathwaydenester_v3.2.py [-h] [--output_address [output_address]] [--to_test_threshold TO_TEST_THRESHOLD] [--pval_treshold PVAL_TRESHOLD]
+usage: PathwayDenester.py [-h] [--output_address [output_address]] [--to_test_threshold TO_TEST_THRESHOLD] [--pval_treshold PVAL_TRESHOLD]
                                       [--tranlator_gene_names [TRANLATOR_GENE_NAMES]]
                                       [paths_address] [gmt_address]

-Look for pathways that are found only because of another more significant one
+Look for pathways that are found only because of another more significant one:

 positional arguments:
-  paths_address         TSV result from pathways analysis like gplofiler, just columns "term_id" - Pathway ID as in the GMT file; "term_name" - Pathway Name, aesthetic only.;
+  paths_address         TSV result from pathways analysis like gprofiler, just columns "term_id" - Pathway ID as in the GMT file; "term_name" - Pathway Name, aesthetic only.;
-                        "intersection_size" (optional), "term_size" (optional), and "p_value" - From pathway enrichment, used for sorting pathways.; "intersection" (optional): List of
+                        "intersection_size" (optional), "term_size" (optional), and "p_value" or "adjusted_p_value" - From pathway enrichment, used for sorting pathways.; "intersection":
-                        gene IDs differentially expressed in pathway, separated by ",".
+                        List of genes that are differentially expressed in pathway, separated by ",", must be quoted in case of CSV.
   gmt_address           GMT file with all pathways, will be used to find which genes are in each enriched pathway

 options: